MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages

 As part of our survey (that has been described earlier), we also asked the Law students to give, along with the POM, SLU, and FLY scores, comments to explain why they gave certain translations low scores.
 We also asked them to identify different types of errors committed by the MT systems.
 They identified various types of errors such as \textit{inclusion of extra words in translations}, \textit{mis-translation of terms}, \textit{presence of untranslated portions}, \textit{consistency errors} (inconsistency between the factual information in the original and translated text), and so on.
 Table~\ref{tab:MT-error-analysis} shows the common errors and the percentage of text-pairs in which each error was identified by the Law students (across text-pairs in all Indian languages, that were evaluated by them).
 GOOG and MSFT frequently have untranslated portions (which possibly led to their poor expert scores).
 Most errors by IndicTrans were minor punctuation errors, which did not affect the translation quality much; however IndicTrans often mis-translates legal terms.
 We hope that these observations will help in improving these MT systems in future.

 Some examples of errors committed by the MT systems have been shown in Figure~\ref{fig:Error_MT_systems}.
-For each example, we report the POM, SLU, and FLY scores and the comment written by the Law student (who gave the scores) explaining the problem(s) / error(s) in the translated text.
+For each example, the POM, SLU, and FLY scores, along with the comments written by the Law students (who gave the scores), explaining the problem(s) / error(s) in the translated text, are reported.
 We see examples where the Law students opined that the meaning of the original text has not been captured in the translation, examples where a portion of the original text has not been translated, and examples where certain terms having domain-specific significance have not been properly translated.